Sequence Analysis in Immunology

 Evolution of NK cells

-Background: Gascoyne et al : The recently identified transcription factor that seems to be specific for NK cells.
+Background: Gascoyne et al : The basic leucine zipper transcription factor E4BP4 is essential for natural killer cell development.
 Make sure you have read and understood the abstract of the paper.

 Evolution of NK cells

 2. Find homologs of E4BP4 protein, align these sequences and make a phylogenetic tree.
-Check both nucleotide and protein sequences to reach a conclusion on the age of NK cells.
+Do this first with protein sequences, but you will need to check nucleotid sequences as well to reach a conclusion on the age of NK cells.

 Links